 Safe and effective conditioner for softening all equestrian leathers.
 Ideal for softening and restoration of old, hard and brittle saddles and tack.

-Saddle Clinic Leather Revive is a water based oil emulsion that is formulated to revive and soften leather saddles and tack that have become hard, brittle and dried out.
+Saddle Clinic Leather Revive is a water-based oil emulsion that is formulated to revive and soften leather saddles and tacks that have become hard, brittle and dried out.

 Sometimes older items can crack after a colourant layer is applied during restoration; it doesn’t matter how flexible the coloured coating is, if the leather beneath it cracks, the coloured coating will follow suit, causing your job to fail.

 By applying Saddle Clinic Leather Revive, you can soften the leather and prevent this cracking, adding greater longevity to the repair and greater comfort when the saddle or tack is used.

 The product can be used independently or it can be used during the restoration process to soften saddles and other equestrian leathers at the initial stage of the restoration or repair.

 Saddle Clinic Leather Revive is specificaly formulated for use on all equestrian leathers including:

 250ml Saddle Clinic Leather Revive is enough to: